Battle of St. Vith: The double envelopment of the Schnee Eifel

-The 18th Volksgrenadiers captured the bridge at Schoenberg by 8:45, cutting off American artillery units attempting to withdraw west of the Our River.
+The 18th Volksgrenadiers captured the bridge at Schoenberg by 08:45, cutting off American artillery units attempting to withdraw west of the Our River.
 The southern pincer of the 18th, advancing from Bleialf against scattered American resistance, was slower than the northern group.
 As a result, Manteuffel's trap on the Schnee Eifel did not close until nightfall on 17 December.
-General Jones had given the troops east of the Our River permission to withdraw at 9:45 AM, but it was too late to organize an orderly withdrawal by that time.
+Jones had given the troops east of the Our River permission to withdraw at 09:45, but it was too late to organize an orderly withdrawal by that time.
 This order, and the slow German southern arm, gave more Americans a chance to escape, but since they had newly arrived in the area, and had few compasses or maps, most were unable to take advantage of the opportunity.
 The American positions east of the Our had become the Schnee Eifel Pocket.